 A broken buttercream is often caused by adding too much liquid to your recipe.
 To avoid this, try using concentrated flavors, such as extracts, jams or even citrus zest rather than juice or puree.

-How to Make Frosting Thicker for Piping (or thinner for spreading)
+How to Make Frosting Thicker for Piping (or Thinner for Spreading)

-Generally adding more liquid will thin down your icing and confectioners’ sugar will make it thicker.
+Generally adding more liquid will thin down your frosting and confectioners’ sugar will make it thicker.
 Doing these will also affect the taste of your frosting, so be sure to sample as you go.

 Why is My Buttercream Drooping and Wilting?